Wonder what investing in bonds might entail? Start with Benzinga’s guide to determine whether bonds are the right investment for you.

 Why Invest in Bonds?

 Bonds can be an important part of your investment profile, especially when it comes to the long term.
-Bonds offer predictable financial benefit without complicated strategies, and casual and non-investors can leverage this type of security just as easily as active traders.
+Bonds offer predictable financial benefits without complicated strategies, and casual and non-investors can leverage this type of security just as easily as active traders.

 Bonds are especially popular if you’re looking to save money for a long-term goal.
 For example, you might buy bonds when you’re in your 20s or 30s to provide a little extra cushion at retirement.
 You might also buy them to give to your children to cash out when it’s time to pay for college or buy a house in adulthood.

-3 Reasons Bonds are a Good Investment
+3 Reasons Bonds Are a Good Investment

-1. Bonds Provide Fixed Income
+Bonds Provide Fixed Income

-2. Bonds Allow You to Diversify Your Portfolio
+Bonds Allow You to Diversify Your Portfolio

-Diversifying your portfolio basically means you’re making sure you’re not putting all of your eggs in one basket.
+Diversifying your portfolio means you’re making sure you’re not putting all of your eggs in one basket.
 By investing in a variety of products, you lower your risk of losing out on a return.

 For example, if you’re already trading on the stock market, it wouldn’t hurt to consider adding bonds to your investment strategy.
 When the stock market isn’t doing well, you can lean on your bonds to preserve your capital until the stock market has an upswing.

-3. Bonds Provide Tax Benefits
+Bonds Provide Tax Benefits

 Bonds offer tax benefits.
-If you trade bonds from U.S. Treasuries, you can rest easy knowing that this income is tax-free on both state and local levels.
+If you trade bonds from U.S. Treasuries, you can rest easy knowing that this income is tax-free on state and local levels.

 Municipal bonds are tax-free at the federal level.
 And if you buy a municipal bond issued by the state you live in, you won’t need to pay state tax on it either.